krobelus/rate-experiments/README.md

 results, it might be useful for checking inprocessing steps with reason deletions Additionally it can be extended to support new proof formats.

-Current DRAT checkers keep the entire input proof and the resulting LRAT certificate in memory.
-If the available memory is at premium, some changes could be made to do backwards checking in a streaming fashion.
-Additionally, the LRAT output could be streamed with some postprocessing to fix the clause IDs.
+Current DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT certificate in memory.
+If the available memory is at premium, some changes could be made to do backwards checking as the proof instructions are read.
+Additionally, the LRAT proof could be output on-the-fly as well, with some postprocessing to fix the clause IDs.

 It might be possible to forego DRAT completely and directly generate LRAT in a solver which is done by the solver `varisat`.
 This removes